-Competent Person and Compliance Statement
+Competent Person's and Compliance Statement (Mineral Resource)

-The Company confirms it is not aware of any new information or data that materially affects the information included in the Mineral Resource estimate and all material assumptions and technical parameters underpinning the estimate continue to apply and have not materially changed when referring to its resource announcement made on 25 September 2023.
+The Company confirms it is not aware of any new information or data that materially affects the information included in the Mineral Resource estimate and all material assumptions and technical parameters underpinning the estimate continue to apply and have not materially changed when referring to its resource announcement made on 27 August 2024.
 The Company confirms that the form and context in which the Competent Person's finding is presented have not been materially modified from the original market announcements.